aeliton/cashmere/docs/data-conciliation-spec.md

 behaviour must trigger an edit on the original value in such a way that the last edit wins.

-# Deleteion Conflicts
+# Deletion Conflicts

-Deletions are transactions that makes a previous transaction null.
-A deletion conflict happens when one device deletes a transaction and another
+Deletions are transactions that makes a previous transaction null and all their edits null.
+A deletion conflict can happen in two cases:

+1. Two (or more) devices can delete the same transaction concurrently.
+Although the effect is the same no mater which node performed the deletion, the node with the smaller lexicographical ID will be selected as the truth.
+2. A deletion of a transaction can happen concurrently with one (or more) edits of the same transaction being deleted.
+I this case, the update of the device with the smallest lexicographical ID wins.

 # How to ensure the view of data